aenjojo/aenjojo/README.md

 </div>

 ## Introduction
-Hello, I am Josua Fernando Simanjuntak, also known as Aen Jojo.
+Hello, I am Josua Fernando, also known as Aen Jojo.
 Skilled in web development, mostly with React and NextJS.
 Passionate to achieve best approach in UI/UX design and Accessibility.
 I also develop discord bots in [@nexbot-dev](https://github.com/nexbot-dev).